sarath-a-12/OELP_EMOTION-DETECTION/README.md

 **Uses mediapipe and openCV as imported libraries.**

-You can find more about these libraries over here [OPENCV](https://opencv.org/) <br>
+You can find more about these libraries over here <br>
+[OPENCV](https://opencv.org/) <br>
 [MEDIAPIPE](https://github.com/google/mediapipe)